setek/dotfiles/README.md

 cd ~/.dotfiles
 script/bootstrap
 ```

+Then:

+1. Restart computer.
+Open iTerm2 and ignore Terminal forever.
+1. In Preferences > Profiles > Default (already selected) > General > Command, enter `/bin/zsh`

+Now whenever you open iTerm2, it will run `zsh`.

 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.